 Where: 33-34 St Martin’s Court, WC2N 4AL

-Pearl of wisdom: This tiny oyster and seafood specialist has proved such a hit that it is doubling in size by expanding into the premises next door.
+Pearl of wisdom: This oyster and seafood specialist has proved such a hit since opening in 2017 that it doubled in size by expanding into the premises next door.
 Delicious trios of cooked oysters makes The Oystermen a great place to try the molluscs without having to eat them raw, while bargain hunters should try the oyster happy hour: six rock oysters and a glass of sparkling wine for an amazing £10, 3-5pm, Monday to Friday.

 Where: 32 Henrietta Street, WC2E 8NA